openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    :align: center

 .. note::
-   If you are using QGIS etc. to collect training data, you should also collect **cloud** training data in the **Non-forest** class, if your Landsat has any clouds.
+   If you are using QGIS etc. to collect training data, you should also collect **Cloud** training data in the **Non-forest** class, if your Landsat has any clouds.
 If there are some clouds that were not removed during the Landsat mosaic creation process you will need to create training data for the clouds that remain so that the classifier knows what those pixels represent.
 Sometimes clouds were detected during the mosaic process and were mostly removed.
-However, you can see some of the edges of those clouds remain.
+However, you can see that some of the edges of those clouds remain.

    Note that you may not have any clouds in your Landsat imagery.

 Continue collecting Non-forest points.
 Again, be sure to spread the points out across the study area.

-Once again when you are done collecting data for these categories, zoom out to the full extent of the study region.
+When you are done collecting data for these categories, zoom out to the full extent of the study region.

 -   Did you place data points somewhat equally across the full region?
 -   Are all points clustered in the same area?
--   It's best to make sure you have data points covering the full spatial extent of the study region, add more points in areas that are sparsely represented if needed.
+-   It's best to make sure you have data points covering the full spatial extent of the study region; add more points in areas that are sparsely represented, if needed.

-.. _section 2.4:
+.. _Section 2.4:

 Classification using machine learning algorithms (Random Forests)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^